North American River Otters

 Humans remain the top predator for river otters.
 For decades, river otters were hunted and killed for their sleek fur.
 While many places around the United States have begun to reintroduce and protect river otters, other factors like pollution and habitat destruction still threaten the survival of this species.

 Meet the Trailside River Otter

 The Blue Hills Trailside Museum is home to a female river otter that was born in captivity and thus can not live in the wild.
 Her renovated outdoor exhibit, which took almost two years of construction, was built to bring her enclosure up to current animal care standards and present a more naturalistic, engaging environment that supports typical otter behavior and activities.

 How Mass Audubon is Helping River Otters

 River otters benefit from clean rivers and streams, healthy fish populations, and connected forested habitat.
-Through the Action Agenda, our efforts to maintain large landscapes and restore inland and coastal river systems will help build a thriving habitat for river otters.
+Our efforts to maintain large landscapes and restore inland and coastal river systems will help build a thriving habitat for river otters.